-Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
+You will rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 Your visit involves walking from the bus to the first section.
 Once your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-On the way back to the city, visit the Jade Factory before wandering around the exquisite gardens of the Summer Palace.
+Later, visit the Jade Factory, and in the afternoon stroll through the Summer Palace.

-Great Wall of China - Originally built under the first Emperor of China, Qin Shihuang, The Great Wall of China is the country's most iconic sight.
-Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall is the longest wall in the world and was used as a fortification against northern nomadic tribes.
-The current structure dates back to the Ming Dynasty - over 700 years old.
+Great Wall of China - Originally built under the first Emperor of China, Qin Shi Huang, The Great Wall of China is the country's most iconic sight.
+Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall of China is the longest wall in the world and was used as a fortification against northern nomadic tribes.
+The current structure dates back to the Ming Dynasty over 700 years old.

 Jade Factory - Learn about one of China's most symbolic and important materials: jade, at this comprehensive factory.
-Learn how to spot real jade, watch artisans at work carving this precious stone, and even buy a piece to take home yourself!
+Understand how to tell if jade is real or fake and watch artisans at work, carving this emerald stone into works of art.

-Summer Palace - The former holiday retreat of the Qing Emperors, the Summer Palace is a stunning example of Chinese garden style.
+Summer Palace - The former holiday retreat of the Qing emperors, the Summer Palace is a stunning example of Chinese garden style.
 The Summer Palace incorporates the Fengshui notion of 'Mountain' and 'Water', seen here with tranquil Kunming Lake and magnificent Longevity Hill.
 A favourite resort of the Empress Dowager Cixi, the Summer Palace is home to a stunning Marble Boat and the Long Corridor, one of the longest outdoor passageways in the world.